McKesson logo

 Windows line common areas, allowing natural light to fill the space.

 High-bay windows – a rarity in warehouses – allow ample natural light to flood the workspace, which has been shown to boost employee mood and productivity.
-Additionally, the Central Ohio DC features a walking trail on the property, allowing employees to take breaks outside, promoting both physical and mental well-being.
+Additionally, the Central Ohio DCs features a walking trail on the property, allowing employees to take breaks outside and supporting physical and mental well-being.

 The new DCs have increased capacity in their training rooms as well, providing employees with opportunities for continued professional development and growth.